Winnow Health

 Product Design

-Lead Designer
+Lead Product Designer

-Enterprise Web Platform • Webb App
+Enterprise Web Platform • Web App

-Oct 2025 - Mar 2026
+Oct 2025 - Apr 2026

 Problem

-Winnow's initial release met beta expectations but lacked enough differentiation to compete against ATS platforms.
-Customers were benchmarking spend against established tools — and the product needed a genuine value proposition to justify it.
+Winnow's initial release met expectations but lacked enough differentiation to compete against ATS platforms.
+Customers were benchmarking spend against established tools - and the product needed a genuine value proposition to justify it.

 The answer was already in the data.
 Peer-referred physicians stay 70% longer, perform 33% better, and convert at 3-4× the rate of other candidates.
 But the entire referral process - sharing connections, following up, tracking outcomes - was happening in static documents, emails, and phone calls.
 Completely outside Winnow.
 No structure.
 No visibility.
 No data.